Fighting in Sudan's civil war sets ablaze the country's largest oil refinery, satellite photos show

 Fighting in Sudan’s civil war sets ablaze the country’s largest oil refinery, satellite photos show

-The attacks around the refinery, owned by Sudan’s government and the state-run China National Petroleum Corp., represent the latest woe in a civil war between the rebel Rapid Support Force and Sudan’s military, who blamed each other for the blaze.
+Forces loyal to Sudan’s military under army chief Gen. Abdel-Fattah Burhan later claimed they captured the refinery, owned by Sudan’s government and the state-run China National Petroleum Corp.
+The facility represents a long-sought prize for the military in its civil war with the rebel Rapid Support Force.

 International mediation attempts and pressure tactics, including a U.S. assessment that the RSF and its proxies are committing genocide, have not halted the fighting.

 The al-Jaili refinery sits some 60 kilometers (40 miles) north of Khartoum, the capital.
-The refinery has been subject to previous attacks as the RSF has claimed control of the facility since April 2023, as their forces had been guarding it.
+The refinery has been subject to previous attacks as the RSF has claimed control of the facility since April 2023 and their forces had been guarding it.
 Local Sudanese media report the RSF also surrounded the refinery with fields of landmines to slow any advance.

 Satellite images taken by Planet Labs PBC on Friday for the AP showed vast areas of the refinery ablaze.
 The images, shot just after 1200 GMT, showed flames shooting up into the sky in several spots.
 Oil tanks at the facility stood burned, covered in soot.